krzysu/blog.myviews.pl/pages/2013-social-by-design/index.md

 lang: en
 ---

-I know that content is a king but maybe someone will notice improvements I did on this blog.
-I added possibility of commenting thanks to Facebook widget and I am working on basic social feature: sharing.
-So **the topic for today is "social by design"**.
+> The topic for today is "social by design".

 I can tell you about it based on my ideas for improving my company's website.
 Unfortunately all my ideas were dismissed because of lack of time and understanding.
 I don't like my time to be wasted so maybe some of you, dear readers, will be able to take advantage of my suggestions.

 ### What is that 'social' thing?